 Joining A New Club As A Manager

-The football season's end also brings change, both on and off the pitch.
+A new football season often brings change at clubs, both on and off the pitch.

-While players often leave and others arrive at a club during the close season, managers and coaches can experience similar situations.
+While players often leave and others arrive during during pre-season, managers and coaches can experience similar situations.

 Fitting into a new club or team can be a challenge for some, and the challenge is even greater for new managers or head coaches leading the club into a new campaign.